rh-mobb/rosa-windows-overcommit-webhook/README.md

 4. Depends on node labels via `WEBHOOK_NODE_LABEL_KEY` and `WEBHOOK_NODE_LABEL_VALUES` input.
 If nodes are missing labels, they will not be used to calculate the total capacity for windows nodes in the cluster.
 5. Validation happens prior to scheduling.
+6. Test manifests exist in the `manifests/test` directory.

+> **WARN** be advised that the test manifests contain passwords in cleartext for testing only.
+This in not
+> intended to be for production use and was simply used to validate the proof-of-concept.

 ## Usage